RaphaelHartmann/rtmpt/README.md

 ## Installation

 ### CRAN
-Unfortunately, an installation via [CRAN](https://cran.r-project.org/) is not yet possible, but will become possible so in the future.
+Unfortunately, an installation via [CRAN](https://cran.r-project.org/) is not yet possible, but will become possible in the future.

 ### Windows
 The installation from source requires to install [GSL](https://www.gnu.org/software/gsl/) and is rather complicated.